StackSquirrel/lxd-blog/_posts/2025-08-23-games-and-learning.md

 Ready?

-Here is what the learner wrote.
+Here is what one learner wrote.

 >A man in a green tailcoat, holding a brown and blue garment, can be seen from the back, his right arm is raised.
 An older man in a brown tailcoat sits in a brown chair at a round ornate table resting his head on his hands.
 A woman with a royal blue, scoop-necked dress stands behind the older man.
 The draperies are pink and there are cream coloured columns and frescoes on the wall.
 (74 words, 383 characters)

 Very thorough.
 It must be good, right? _Welllllll_...

 1. It's too long (100-150 characters is recommended).
 2. Is all that colour really essential, or is it just easy to describe? <br>Consider the audience: people who use screen readers.
-Many are blind; they don't really about colours.
-The rest can probably see the colours, so they don't need them.
+Many are blind; they don't really care about colours.
+If they are low-vision and using a screen reader, they can probably see the colours, so they don't need them.
 3. Is it even relevant? <br>What is the purpose of the image?
 What is it trying to convey?
 (Hint: It's a book cover.)
 4. Is it even useful? <br>Does it help the reader understand the image?
 5. Is it even interesting? <br>Does it make me want to read the book?